Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day7.md

     = (1 × 8) + (0 × 4) + (1 × 2) + (0 × 1)
     = (1 × 2³) + (0 × 2²) + (1 × 2¹) + (0 × 2⁰)

+#  MAC Address
+A MAC address (Media Access Control address) is a unique ID given to every device's network card(hardware part in your computer, laptop, phone, or any device that allows it to connect to a network like the internet or LAN (Local Area Network)

+(It helps devices identify each other on a local network (like your home Wi-Fi).